Skip to main content

 Natan Andrei

 Natan’s research interests are in the areas of particle physics and condensed matter physics.
-In the former he is studying the relations between conformal and integrable field theories as well as formulations of string theories on loop space.
-His condensed matter interests center around strongly correlated electronic systems, in particular High Tc superconductors, heavy fermion
+In the former he is studying the relations between conformal and integrable field theories as well

 Premi Chandra